 David Pomfret and Ruth Harrison respectively served as Principal and Vice Principal, Curriculum and Quality and also served as directors of University Centre West Anglia, a joint venture constituted to deliver higher education courses to College of West Anglia students.
-Income from the joint venture amounted to £1,819,000 (2019/20: £1,867,000).
+Income from the joint venture amounted to £1,686,738 (2020/21: £1,819,000).
+At the balance sheet date the College was owed £62,688 (2020/21: £nil)

 Gill Rejzl served as a governor during the year and also served on the board of Freebridge Community Housing from March 2021.
 The College of West Anglia leases rooms at Providence Street from Freebridge Community Housing at a cost of £37,000 a year.
-Additionally, the College earned £7,000 in the year in respect of students Freebridge Community Housing placed on HE access courses at the College.
+Additionally, the College earned £16,200 (2020/21: £7,000) in the year in respect of students Freebridge Community Housing placed on HE access courses at the College.
+At the balance sheet date no Debtor or creditor balance was due (2020/21: £nil)

 Lucy Nethsingha served as a governor until 19th May 2021 and also served as a Cambridgeshire County Councillor.
-The College paid Cambridgeshire County Council £4,400 in the year for project work in support of apprenticeship delivery (2019/20 £nil).
+The College paid Cambridgeshire County Council £4,400 in the year 2020/21 for project work in support of apprenticeship delivery.

 Samantha Fletcher served as a governor in the year and was also employed by Norfolk County Council.
-The College purchased training provision and leased premises at Downham Market from Norfolk County Council in the sum of £168,000 in the year (2019/20: £247,000).
+The College purchased training provision and leased premises at Downham Market from Norfolk County Council in the sum of £218,114 in the year (2020/21: £168,000).
+At the balance sheet date the college owed £11,415 (2020/21: £110).